Godsmith/mptr-bookmark/README.md

 `foo bar`

-At least one search term has to be three characters or more.
+At least one of the search term has to be three or more characters.

 ## Installation